folio-org/stripes-connect/doc/api.md

   resource, which allows it to be used in code that expects to receive a promise.
 Default: `false`.

-* `abortOnUnmount`: A boolean which can be used to control if the given pending resource should be aborted during component unmount.
+* `abortable`: A boolean which can be used to control if the given pending resource should be aborted during component unmount.
 Default `true`.

 * `permissionsRequired`: A string (or an array of strings) indicating the list